WeblateOrg/weblate/docs/admin/access.rst

 however re-create them if you delete or rename them.

 `Guests`
-    Defines permissions for non authenticated users.
+    Defines permissions for non-authenticated users.

-    This group contains only anonymous users (see :setting:`ANONYMOUS_USER_NAME`).
+    This group only contains anonymous users (see :setting:`ANONYMOUS_USER_NAME`).

-    You can remove roles from this group to limit permissions for non authenticated users.
+    You can remove roles from this group to limit permissions for non-authenticated users.

     Default roles: `Add suggestion`, `Access repository`